SVGAUTHAM710/Socket_Based_db/README.md

 ## How to Run

 1. Clone the repository.
+2. Remember to change db name and password in the server code.
-2. Navigate to the project directory in your terminal or command prompt.
+3. Navigate to the project directory in your terminal or command prompt.

 ### Server Side